MicroOperations/PredecodeRE/analysis/results.md

   3. If it does then continue with step 4, otherwise skip to step 6

-  4. Conduct predecode cache lookup to gather predecode related metadata, processor predicts this as the predecode related data, I don't know how it finds out when a misprediction occurs, but it does
+  4. Conduct predecode cache lookup to gather predecode related metadata such as instruction boundaries and stuff like that, processor predicts this as the predecode related data, I don't know how it finds out when a misprediction occurs, but it does

   5. If misprediction occurs update the predecode cache with the correct instruction predecode related metadata